hashicorp/consul/plugin/metrics/README.md

 For each zone that you want to see metrics for.

-It optionally takes an address to which the metrics are exported; the default is `localhost:9153`.
+It optionally takes a bind address to which the metrics are exported; the default listens on `localhost:9153`.
 The metrics path is fixed to `/metrics`.

 ## Examples

-Use an alternative address:
+Use an alternative listening address:

 ~~~ corefile
 . {